tjarbo/discord-moodle-bot/README.md

 With the next two (maybe three) versions, **we will make fundamental changes**, so the code will not be backward compatible.
 Do not forget to read the changelog if you start an upgrade 🧐.
 More information [here](https://github.com/tjarbo/discord-moodle-bot/discussions/89)!

-To stay up to date and get notified as soon as a new release is available, click on *watch* in the upper right corner, than *custom* and activate *Releases* and *Discussions* ✅ (so that your inbox is not spammed 😉)!
+To stay up to date and get notified as soon as a new release is available, click on *watch* in the upper right corner, then *custom* and activate *Releases* and *Discussions* ✅ (so that your inbox is not spammed 😉)!
 And if you like the fmdb, give it a 🌟 - thank you 🤩!

 Cheers 🍻!